Caring for Contact Lenses and Glasses: What You Should Know

 • Wiping the lenses when they’re dry, which can cause scratches

-• Using clothes that can have rough surfaces such as paper napkins or tissue paper
+• Cleaning with materials that can have rough surfaces such as paper napkins or tissue paper

 • Cleaning with ammonia, vinegar, or other substance that can remove protective coatings